sudoManju/eGov_ERP_UI_Automation/egov/egov_api_tests/README.md

     In DEV Env : "gradle clean build Dev -Denv=dev"

-3. For windows user: from command propmt line use the following commands to execute in particular environment
+3. For windows user: from command prompt line use the following commands to execute in particular environment

     For running all tests : "gradlew clean build Sanity -Denv=qa"